Tennessee bus driver suspended after using phone while driving

 ROBERTSON COUNTY, Tenn.
-(WKRN) – A bus driver in Robertson County has been suspended after she was caught on camera using her phone while driving.
+(WKRN) – A bus driver in Tennessee has been suspended after she was caught on camera using her phone while driving.

-A parent in Robertson County sent News 2 the videos that she says her son recorded.
+A parent in Robertson County sent WKRN-TV the videos that she says her son recorded.

 He said the bus driver had been on her phone the past two days.